Rouzax/Optimize-PptImages/README.md

 | `CsvReportPath` | String | `<o>.opt-report.csv` | Path for CSV report file |
 | `PassThru` | Switch | `$false` | Return result object(s) to pipeline |

-**Note:** When using `-IncludeSlides` or `-ExcludeSlides`, all slides are still analyzed for correct shared image sizing and Morph detection—only the modification is filtered.
+**Note:** When using `-IncludeSlides` or `-ExcludeSlides`, all slides are still analyzed for correct shared image sizing and Morph detection--only the modification is filtered.

 ---